sunningilyA7/RAGSystem/README.md

 This transformation shifts the MIS system from a traditional manual operation model to an intelligent, automated, and user-friendly platform, significantly boosting operational efficiency and user satisfaction.
 ### Virtual environment construction & system operation
 ### Installation dependency
+### RAG theory
+One of the core secrets of RAG applications is the *conversational mode*, enabling interaction between users and AI through dialogue-based exchanges.
+RAG (Retrieval-Augmented Generation) leverages external knowledge bases or datasets to assist the generation process, encompassing four stages: *retrieval*, *encoding*, *fusion*, and* generation*.
+In RAG applications, knowledge retrieved from external knowledge bases must be linguistically assembled and then combined with the user’s question for the AI to respond.
+The conversational mode can be implemented in code by defining roles for the user, assistant, and system, represented through corresponding messages.
+The RAG application workflow includes the user asking a question, retrieving relevant knowledge, assembling the language, and passing it to the AI for a response.
+In RAG applications, memory is achieved by the AI interpreting the user's intent based on prior conversations and correctly answering subsequent questions.